-Windows 10 v1803 has introduced a new feature, eye-tracking technology, which lets you control your mouse cursor, type using the on-screen keyboard and also communicate with people using text to speech.
-Targetted towards audiences who need special assistance, this feature uses a special hardware-based camera to achieve this.
-In this guide, we will learn how to use Windows Eye Control in Windows 10.
+Windows 11/10 houses an incredibly innovative feature—eye-tracking technology—which lets you control your mouse cursor, type using the on-screen keyboard, and also communicate with people using text-to-speech.
+Targeted towards audiences who need special assistance, this feature uses a special hardware-based camera to achieve this.
+In this guide, we will learn how to use Windows Eye Control in Windows 11/10.

 List of supported eye control devices:

-The device tries to figure out where you are looking at the screen, and then turn into a mouse cursor.
+The device tries to figure out where you are looking at the screen, and then turns into a mouse cursor.
 Next, as you move your eyes, it can figure out the changes.

-While still in beta, Eye Control can be enabled by going to Settings > Ease of Access > Eye control and select Turn on eye control.
-This will open LaunchPad which is like a control panel from where you can perform various functions like right-click, left-click, task view and more.
+Eye Control can be enabled by going to Settings > Ease of Access > Eye control and selecting Turn on eye control.
+In Windows 11, you need to go to Settings > Accessibility > Eye Control > Toggle on.
+This will open LaunchPad which is like a control panel from where you can perform various functions like right-click, left-click, task view, and more.